Published: Monday, July 12, 2021, 12:00 p.m. U.S. Eastern Time

 Media Contact: Krystal Foster, 631-946-0740 firstname.lastname@example.org

-Although ASHG made a decision to host the Society’s annual meeting virtually, the exact timing of the Curt Stern Award Presentation is not yet known.
+Although ASHG made the decision to host the Society’s annual meeting virtually, the exact timing of the Early Career Award Presentation is not yet known.
 An update will be provided as soon as information is available.

 About the American Society of Human Genetics (ASHG)